ideyedi/ideyedi/README.md

 I'm a Software engineer at Aimmo and
 receivce master's degree of Artificial intelligence system from Hanyang university
-Previously, I worked at ubiquoss as a network and embedded software developer and WeMakePrice as an SRE Developer.
+Previously, I worked at ubiquoss as a network and embedded software developer and WeMakePrice as an SRE platform developer.

 My research interests include:
 - Backend, SRE